How Volunteering Works

 How Do I Volunteer?

 First, create an account or sign in.
-If you aren’t sure what type of opportunity is right for you, complete our General Volunteer Application Form today to tell us more about yourself and your interest in volunteering with the Immigration Justice Campaign.
+If you aren't sure what type of opportunity is right for you, read through the types of volunteer opportunities we offer and visit our Current Volunteer Opportunities page to apply for any that fit your skills, interests, and availability.
 Our team will review your application and contact you shortly to discuss volunteer options.

 What Happens After I Apply?